Today’s post comes to us from David of CarUnderstanding.com. He guides us through the process of getting the best deal on a good, quality used car.

 Step 3: Check and compare the prices

 Now that you have a list of prospects, compare the prices with what’s in the current market.
 A used car may have a slight difference in price from a brand new car depending on the extras.
 If you have listed out what you like and don’t like about the cars, that help you trim down your choices.
 Don’t settle for less.
 Remember, YOU are the new car owner, and once you purchase it, it’s your responsibility.
+You should also follow the same practice with your insurance policy to find cheap car insurance to help lower your costs.

 Step 4: Scout the used cars for sale in your area